jasondentler/jasondentler.github.com/_posts/2012-08-12-integration-testing-ravendb.md

 ###Raven DB command line
 We want to start up a fresh in-memory RavenDB server before each test.
 Lucky for us, RavenDB provides every option under the sun right on the command line.
 Specifically, we want to use the `/ram` command line argument to run RavenDB in memory only.

 It's also important that we know which port RavenDB is using so we can connect to it.
-We can specify this on the command line with `--set=Raven/Port==`[port number]
+We can specify this on the command line with `--set=Raven/Port==`{port number}

 Opening a TcpListener on port 0 actually gets a random available port from the OS.
 So, to find an available port, we run this code:
 <script src="https://gist.github.com/3319958.js?file=GetRandomUnusedPort.cs"></script>